• Skip to primary navigation

 Watch below to see my GreenStalk pepper tower in action and see these tips in visual form.

-I am now up to 10 GreenStalk Vertical Gardens.
+I am now up to 16 GreenStalk Vertical Gardens.
 As an affiliate I was blessed to receive one for review in Spring 2021.
 I loved it so much that I purchased 4 more in 2022.
 And then in 2023 I was gifted more from GreenStalk.
 And THEN… I ordered a couple more.
+And as Greenstalk keeps coming up with more pretty colors, I’m blessed to add more.
 Why?
 I wanted to add more growing space to my garden area!
 And the GreenStalks fit the bill very well… and they look great.
 If you missed my previous post, Why You Should Get a GreenStalk, definitely check that out.
 It is a FAQ full of info that will help you decide before your purchase.

 So, seriously though… Back to peppers… This post is heavy on talking about my GreenStalk, But, the GreenStalk is just a type of container, so these tips will apply to growing your peppers in other containers as well.
 I actually grow a lot of my peppers in 5 gallon buckets as well.
 Between my GreenStalks and the buckets, I have grown around 90 pepper plants the past 2 years.
 No matter what container you grow in, there are some things you do not want to miss when it comes to planting and nurturing your peppers.